nbrady-techempower/TFB-Documentation/docs/Codebase/index.md

 TFB does not use the numbers in any of the graphs but we include them for other consumers of the data.

-_Note: The keys used are framework names (e.g. ringo) and not he framework test names (e.g. ringojs-raw)._
+_Note: The keys used are framework names (e.g. ringo) and not the framework test names (e.g. ringojs-raw)._

 ### toolset/